Gallbladder Treatment in Singapore

 Gallbladder Function

 The gallbladder’s main role is to store and concentrate bile.
-As such, if the gallbladder does not empty completely or regularly, the resulting concentrated bile may increase the risk of gallstone formation.
+If the gallbladder does not empty completely or regularly, the resulting concentrated bile may increase the risk of gallstone formation.

 Other Risk Factors